avishek-sen-gupta/cobol-rekt/README.md

 **NOTE:** Many of the reusable analyses have moved to a common library [mojo-common](https://github.com/asengupta/mojo-common).

+Also check out the sibling project [Tape/Z](https://github.com/avishek-sen-gupta/tape-z) which works on mainframe HLASM.

 ## Backlog

 You can see the current backlog [here](https://github.com/users/avishek-sen-gupta/projects/1).